prusnak/rusnak.io/_posts/2016-02-02-nfc-tags-in-prague-metro.md

 I hope next time I try this, there will be some nice poems (106 chars maximum) or links to some nice pictures.
 Heck, someone could even create an interesting augmented reality game, capture the flag, check-in (who wants to be a mayor of this train?) or ...

 The only limit is your imagination.
-And slow internet in the metro (and none in the tunnels). :-(
+And slow (or none) internet in the metro. :-(